SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 ---
-title: Review on event-based, spiking motifs in neurobiological and neuromorphic data
+title: Review on precise heterosynaptic spiking motifs in neurobiological and neuromorphic data
 keywords:
 - neurons
 - code